 A medium-heavy action spinning rod is a perfect fit for most pike lures.
 For lighter trolling, float fishing, and ledgering, a somewhat longer heavy action spinning rod of 8-9ft will definitely suffice to start off with.

 Just make sure you are buying rods with a decent backbone.
 It will help you cast further and get more control over a fighting fish.
+Check out my favorite pike spinning rod on Amazon here.

 2. Buy a spinning reel and a baitrunner with a few ball bearings